Sane C++ Libraries

 Thread-pool-backed file and filesystem awaiters use AsyncFileRead, AsyncFileWrite, AsyncFileSend, or AsyncFileSystemOperation with caller-provided ThreadPool storage.
 Cancellation is still cooperative: when the work is already running on a worker thread, completion may arrive before the stop request can take effect.

 Local validation for Await changes should run macOS first, then Linux, then Windows.
-For targeted changes, prefer the smallest relevant SCAwaitTest section plus SCAwaitArenaTest when arena allocation behavior changes.
+For targeted changes, prefer the smallest relevant SCAwaitTest section when allocator behavior changes.
 Windows changes should include focused SCAwaitTest Debug and Release runs before committing when the touched awaiter has platform-specific behavior.

 Serial descriptors